-In 1993, Buffalo Forge was acquired by the Howden Group.
 Buffalo Machine Tools was created in 1997 from the machine tool division of Buffalo Forge.
 In 1999, the Howden subsidiary containing the remainder of Buffalo Forge was renamed Howden Buffalo.
 In 2003 the Buffalo the former Machine Division of Buffalo Forge was spun off, becoming Buffalo Machine Tools of Niagara, Inc.; in 2009 it changed names to Buffalo Machines, Inc. In 2010 the Howden Buffalo name changed to Howden North America.

 In the late 1800s and early 1900s, Buffalo Forge made a bandsaw.
 They are very uncommon.
-Almost all "Buffalo" bandsaws and any tablesaws, jointers, etc., with the Buffalo name are 1980s Taiwanese imports of poor quality.
+Almost all "Buffalo" bandsaws and any tablesaws, jointers, bench grinders, etc., with the Buffalo name are 1980s Taiwanese imports of poor quality.
 These machines are completed unrelated to Buffalo Forge and associated businesses.
 As offshore imports, they are also outside the scope of this web site.

 Parts and Service

 Buffalo Machines, Inc., formerly known as Buffalo Forge Machine Tool Division is the OEM manufacturer of all "Buffalo" products to include, Ironworkers, Drill Presses in 15", 18", 22", 3BRPMster and Bending Rolls.
 Additionally, they offer all replaceable tooling with over 10,000 parts in stock.

 Monday - Friday from 9:00 a.m. till 4:00 p.m.
 EST.